masasam/dotfiles/README.md

 ![make](https://raw.githubusercontent.com/masasam/image/image/make.png)

-Once after creating the environment
+Once after creating the environment you type the following command and your environment backuped

     make backup

-Since the arch linux packages list that was installed at will be backed up to Arch linux directry,

-If [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) is completed, you should be able to restore in 1 hour in either case.
+Since the arch linux packages list that was installed at will be backed up to Arch linux directry, If [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) is completed, you should be able to restore in 1 hour in either case.

 ### Commands for allinstall allinit

-You can install all with

 	make allinstall

+You can install all with this command.
 You can install everything written after allinstall:

-You can deploy all with

 	make allinit

+You can deploy all with this command.
 Keep Dropbox synchronized before doing make allinit.

-You can backup packages all with

 	make allbackup

-You can update packages all with
+You can backup packages all with this command.

 	make allupdate

+You can update packages all with this command.

 #### Criteria of things managed by Dropbox